- Sort and store your belongings by type. Sports equipment and lawn supplies should each have designated spaces in the garage.

 7. Take pictures

-They won’t make the scrapbook, but evidence of your belongings may come in handy if you have to file an insurance claim for lost or damaged goods.
-If you are organizing, you may as well be cataloging along the way.
+Although they won’t make the scrapbook, photos that serve as evidence of your belongings may come in handy if you have to file a homeowners insurance claim for lost or damaged goods.
+If you are spending the time to organize your garage, you may as well catalog your items along the way.